triton-inference-server/pytriton/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up the `NVIDIA PyTriton` for local development.
+Here's how to set up the `PyTriton` for local development.

-1. Fork the `NVIDIA PyTriton` repo on GitHub.
+1. Fork the `PyTriton` repo on GitHub.
 2. Clone your fork locally:

 ```shell